-Tear off this sheet and send your art to Assemblyman Braunstein at 213-33 39th Avenue, Suite 238, Bayside, NY 11361.
+Tear off this sheet and send your art by April 2, 2018 to Assemblyman Braunstein at 213-33 39th Avenue, Suite 238, Bayside, NY 11361.
 The winning piece will be cover art for next year's brochure and will be seen by hundreds of students throughout our community!